 The goal of this course is to acquaint the student with the major theories of personality and with their applications.
 Students will be encouraged to engage in critical analysis and theoretical comparisons of the ideas presented from diverse, and often contradictory, perspectives.
-Offered annually in the fall (TU); Offered annually (ADP).
+Offered annually in the fall (TU); offered annually (ADP), contingent upon sufficient enrollment.
 Prerequisite: PSY 101.